 Exploration of the skills, knowledge and abilities necessary to effectively maintain control of a suspect when making an arrest.
 Explains the continuum of force and de-escalation of force.
+(Contact hours - 45)

 LEA 107 / LEA 1007 - Law Enforcement Driving 3 Credits